snehamuppala/DataAnalysisVisualization/README.md

 (ii) Applying classical big data analytic method of MapReduce to the unstructured data collected, and (iii) building a visualization data product.

+Part1-> Data Collection
+Part2->The second part of project involves (i) aggregating data from multiple sources (ii) process using bug data methods and (iii)visual rending for review and decision making.
+Part3->